farspeak/farspeak/README.md

 ### Installation
 * Clone the Repository & install the dependencies (npm install)
 * Add MongoDB Atlas connection string in Settings (farspeak.ai)
+* Create the vector search index for your db.entities (you need the entities collection).

+That's how you do it: [Create Vector Search Index](https://github.com/farspeak/farspeak-js/wiki/Create-Vector-Search-Index-in-Atlas)

 * Configure Farspeak in farspeak-actions.js (farspeak.ai)

     ```